-- 7.18 Buildings of special architectural or historic interest are listed by the Scottish Ministers and divided into categories A, B or C. In terms of the hierarchy of Policy 14 of LDP2 and the categories of designation, Category A Listed Buildings are a national designation and Categories B and C, are a local designation. - 7.19 Listed Buildings make an important contribution to the townscape and architectural heritage of South Lanarkshire and the Council seeks to ensure their preservation, protection and proper maintenance.
+- 7.18 All listed buildings are a national designation however they have differing levels of importance.
+Category A listed buildings are of national importance, Category B are of regional importance and Category C are of local importance. - 7.19 Listed Buildings make an important contribution to the townscape and architectural heritage of South Lanarkshire and the Council seeks to ensure their preservation, protection and proper maintenance.

-- 7.20 The purpose of listing is to ensure that any demolition, alteration, repair or extension that would affect the building's special interest is controlled.
-When determining planning applications and Listed Building Consent applications, the Council must have special regard to the desirability of preserving a Listed Building or its setting or any features of special architectural or historic interest which it has. - 7.21 Repairs, alterations and extensions to Listed Buildings can damage their architectural integrity unless carried out with great care.
+7.20 The purpose of listing is to ensure that any demolition, alteration, repair or extension that would affect the building's special interest is controlled.
+When determining planning applications and Listed Building Consent applications, the Council must have special regard to the desirability of preserving a Listed Building or its setting or any features of special architectural or historic interest which it has.

+- 7.21 Repairs, alterations and extensions to Listed Buildings can damage their architectural integrity unless carried out with great care.
 Conservation of the original fabric is always important and the presumption will be in favour of retaining all original features of interest.
 Repair, alterations or extension works must relate sensitively to the original building.
 The setting of a Listed Building is also of great importance and should not be adversely affected by unsympathetic neighbouring development.
 Development which adversely affects the setting or an important view of a Listed Building will not normally be permitted. - 7.22 The general presumption is that all buildings on the statutory list will be preserved because of their architectural and/or historic interest.
 In accordance with SPP, enabling development may be acceptable where it can be demonstrated to be the only means of preventing the loss of a Listed Building and securing its long term future. - 7.23 Depending on the nature of proposals affecting the Listed Building these may require a number of consents including Listed Building Consent, Planning Permission and Advertisement Consent.
 Further information on these requirements is contained in supporting planning guidance.